Bonf6059/ISA-Medieval/README.md

 27/11/2025
-- Updated Mythological Traders with the new animals and object added by "Van beasts and monsters" 26/11/2025
+- Updated Mythological Traders with the new animals and object added by "Van beasts and monsters"
+- Added Criopyrinth to [ISA]-Random Patches minerals caravan if the mod is active

+26/11/2025
 - Added textures for genetic resistance/dependency to opium
 - Renamed "wood burning stove" to "rustic stove"